TheresaLui/SelfHelpContent_v2/articles/microsoft.network/application-gateway-scoping-question-connectivity-502-error.md

             "id": "backend_health",
             "order": 2,
             "controlType": "dropdown",
-            "displayLabel": "Are there any [Unhealthy backends](https://docs.microsoft.com/azure/application-gateway/application-gateway-diagnostics#view-back-end-health-through-the-portal)?",
-            "watermarkText": "Choose an option",
+            "displayLabel": "Are there any <a href='data-blade:Microsoft_Azure_Network.ApplicationGatewayBackendHealthGridBlade'>Unhealthy backends</a>?", "watermarkText": "Choose an option",
             "dropdownOptions": [
                 {
                     "value": "Yes",